Planetbiru/MagicObject/manual/includes/_magic-dto.md

 A Data Transfer Object (DTO) is a design pattern used to transfer data between software application subsystems or layers.
 DTOs encapsulate data, reducing the number of method calls needed to retrieve or send information.
 JSON (JavaScript Object Notation) has become the standard for data serialization due to its simplicity and ease of integration with various programming languages.

+The properties defined in MagicDto adhere strictly to the specifications set forth by the developer, ensuring a well-defined structure.
+This means that users are prohibited from adding any input or output that falls outside the established DTO framework.
+As a result, the integrity of the data is maintained, and the application remains predictable and reliable, as any deviation from the predefined structure is not permitted.
+This strict adherence to the DTO structure promotes clarity and consistency, facilitating better communication between different layers of the application while reducing the risk of errors or unintended behavior.

 ### The Need for MagicDto

 In modern applications, especially those that interact with third-party services, maintaining consistent data formats can be challenging.
 Different systems may use varying naming conventions, such as camel case (`myProperty`) and snake case (`my_property`).
 Additionally, inconsistencies can occur with uppercase and lowercase letters, leading to potential mismatches when exchanging data.